GEOLYTIX/xyz/readme.md

 A Mapbox API key which is required if Mapbox base maps and/or Mapbox services such as Distance Matrices or Geocoding are referenced by the XYZ api.

+`"NOLOGIN": "true"`

+The passport security middleware will execute the *next()* callback if NOLOGIN is set to true in the environment settings.
+There is no login view and the client application will open directly from the host address.

 ### Application Settings

 Application settings are stored in the [/settings](https://github.com/GEOLYTIX/xyz/tree/master/settings) directory.
 Application settings control instance specific settings for layers, styles, locales and which modules should be loaded by client applications.
 Below is a list of settings which are currently supported by the framework.